MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 #### Fermi VII-a (Memory Substrate)

 [Fermi VII-a](https://inara.cz/starfield/starsystem/73/#area185) is the only place we can produce **Memory Substrate**.
-Import 600 fiber and 300 water (expand production at Procyon III or Serpentis IV), dump them in the large storage then come back to pick up the memory substrate.
+Import two storages of fiber and 1 of water (expand production at Procyon III or Serpentis IV), dump them in the large storage then come back to pick up the memory substrate.
 At that point delete the outpost, we won't be back.
+You need 3 Memory Substrate to make 1 Substrate Molecule Sieve, then 2 Substrate Molecule Sieve to make the industrial buildings of interest (extractors, greenhouses), which means 6 memory substrate for 1 building.
+With ~200 memory substrate from one load of fiber and water, you'll be able to make 30-odd buildings which is far more than this entire build guide needs.
+In fact I'd go so far as to say you could rely entirely on vendors for this material (if you weren't already relying on vendors for Substrate Molecule Sieve in the first place).

 Design: